mlund/spheretree/README.md

 Copyright 2003 Image Synthesis Group, Trinity College Dublin, Ireland.
 All Rights Reserved.
 Please read COPYRIGHT.TXT before using this software.

+This GitHub repository is _unofficial_ and is an attempt to keep the software alive on modern hardware.
+The build system has been updated to CMake; warnings fixed etc.

 ## INTRODUCTION